-SEC.
-180. Non-regular Working Hours. - A work schedule that deviates from that which is provided in Section 186 hereof or that which extends well into the night may also be allowed upon the discretion of the head of office, the need of the service, or the health and welfare of the personnel concerned; Provided, that the forty (40) hours workweek exclusive of meal time, will not be reduced.

-43 SEC.
-181. Daily Record of Attendance. - Each head of department or agency shall 44 require a daily record of attendance of all its officers and employees including those serving in 45 the field or on board a vessel, to be kept on the proper form and, whenever possible, 46 registered on the bundy clock or any mechanical, electrical, or electronic device.
+- SEC.
+180. Non-regular Working Hours.
+A work schedule that deviates from that which is provided in Section 186 hereof or that which extends well into the night may also be allowed upon the discretion of the head of office, the need of the service, or the health and welfare of the personnel concerned; Provided, that the forty (40) hours workweek exclusive of meal time, will not be reduced. - SEC.
+181. Daily Record of Attendance.
+Each head of department or agency shall require a daily record of attendance of all its officers and employees including those serving in the field or on board a vessel, to be kept on the proper form and, whenever possible, registered on the bundy clock or any mechanical, electrical, or electronic device.

-47 Service "in the field" or "on board a vessel" shall refer to service rendered outside the 48 office which is the usual place of work.
+Service "in the field" or "on board a vessel" shall refer to service rendered outside the office which is the usual place of work.

-50 51 SEC.
-182. Recording of Attendance by Senior Officers AND ELECTIVE 52 OFFICIALS. - Agency heads, third level positions shall record times of arrival at and times of 53 departure from official work stations.
-Absences from office shall likewise be properly 54 recorded in the agency.

-SEC.
-183. Persons in the Teaching Service. - All persons in the teaching service. l primary and secondary levels, are covered by the forty (40) hours work-week requirement and 2 3 shall render not more than six (6) hours of teaching load every school day.
-4
+- SEC.
+182. Recording of Attendance by Senior Officers AND ELECTIVE OFFICIALS.
+Agency heads, third level positions shall record times of arrival at and times of departure from official work stations.
+Absences from office shall likewise be properly recorded in the agency. - SEC.
+183. Persons in the Teaching Service.
+All persons in the teaching service, primary and secondary levels, are covered by the forty (40) hours work-week requirement and shall render not more than six (6) hours of teaching load every school day.

-SEC.
-184. Compensation for Authorized Work Beyond Forty Hours. - When the 7 interest of public service so requires, the daily hours of work for personnel may be extended by the head of the agency concerned, which extension shall be fixed in accordance with the 8 nature of the work.
-Provided, that work in excess of forty (40) hours a week must be properly 9 compensated by payment of overtime whenever funds are available for the purpose or 10 through the grant of compensatory time or day/s-off or through the accumulation of leave 11 credits.
-12 13
+Compensation for Authorized Work Beyond Forty Hours.
+When the interest of public service so requires, the daily hours of work for personnel may be extended by the head of the agency concerned, which extension shall be fixed in accordance with the nature of the work.
+Provided, that work in excess of forty (40) hours a week must be properly compensated by payment of overtime whenever funds are available for the purpose or through the grant of compensatory time or day/s-off or through the accumulation of leave credits.

-SEC.
-185. Performance of Duties in Excess of Forty Hours of Those in Special 15 Occupational Groups. - When the nature of duties to be performed or the interest of the 16 public service so requires, the head of department or agency may require any or all of its 17 officers and employees to work in excess of the forty (40) hours, on Saturdays, Sundays and 18 public holidays, with either additional compensation or compensatory time/days-off; or the 19 accumulation of leave credits.
-20

-Flexible Working Hours. - Flexible working hours shall be enforced 23 SEC.
-186. subject to the discretion of the head of agency.
-In no case shall the weekly working hours be 2Å reduced in the event the agency adopts the flexi-time schedule.
-In the adoption of flexi-time, 25 core working hours shall be prescribed taking into consideration the needs of the service.
-26

-28 Compensatory Time or Day/s Off. - Grant of compensatory time or SEC.
-187. 29 day/s off shall be allowed for overtime services rendered subject to the rules to be 30 promulgated by the Commission.
-31

-33 PUBLIC OFFICERS AND EMPLOYEES MAY BE SEC.
-188. FLEXI-PLACE. -34 ALLOWED TO WORK AWAY FROM THEIR OFFICIAL WORK STATIONS SUBJECT TO THE 35 DISCRETION OF THE HEAD OF AGENCY AND THE NATURE OF THE FUNCTIONS OF 36 THEIR POSITIONS.
-THE COMMISSION SHALL ISSUE THE RULES AND REGULATIONS 37 TO GOVERN THE ADOPTION OF FLEXI-WORK PLACE.
-IN NO CASE SHALL THE 38 ACCESSIBILITY AFFECT THE AVAILABILITY AND OF THEREOF ADOPTION 39 GOVERNMENT SERVICES.
-40
+- Performance of Duties in Excess of Forty Hours of Those in SEC.
+185. Special Occupational Groups. - When the nature of duties to be performed or the interest of the public service so requires, the head of department or agency may require any or all of its officers and employees to work in excess of the forty (40) hours, on Saturdays, Sundays and public holidays, with either additional compensation or compensatory time/days-off; or the accumulation of leave credits. - Flexible Working Hours. -Flexible working hours shall be SEC.
+186. enforced subject to the discretion of the head of agency.
+In no case shall the weekly working hours be reduced in the event the agency adopts the flexi-time schedule.
+In the adoption of flexi-time, core working hours shall be prescribed taking into consideration the needs of the service. - Compensatory Time or Day's Off.
+Grant of compensatory SEC.
+187. time or day/s off shall be allowed for overtime services rendered subject to the rules to be promulgated by the Commission. - PUBLIC OFFICERS AND EMPLOYEES SEC.
+188. FLEXI-PLACE. -MAY BE ALLOWED TO WORK AWAY FROM THEIR OFFICIAL WORK STATIONS SUBJECT TO THE DISCRETION OF THE HEAD OF AGENCY AND THE NATURE OF THE FUNCTIONS OF THEIR POSITIONS.
+COMMISSION SHALL ISSUE THE RULES AND REGULATIONS TO GOVERN THE ADOPTION OF FLEXI-WORK PLACE.
+IN NO CASE SHALL THE ADOPTION THEREOF AFFECT THE AVAILABILITY AND ACCESSIBILITY OF GOVERNMENT SERVICES.

-42 Liabilities. - Falsification or irregularities in the keeping of time records SEC.
-189. 43 will render the personnel concerned administratively liable without prejudice to criminal 44 prosecution as the circumstances warrant.
-45
+Liabilities. - Falsification or irregularities in the keeping of time Sec.
+189. records will render the personnel concerned administratively liable without prejudice to criminal prosecution as the circumstances warrant.